View Domain Information

 3. Select Site Properties

-2. Select the Mixed Content Report tab:The Mixed Content Report tab highlighted in the Site Properties module.
+2. Select the Mixed Content Report tab:The Site Properties page with the Mixed Content Report tab highlighted.

 Primary SSL Domain

 • Accordingly, this domain must have a valid SSL binding.
-If not, you will see an error message, and you will not be able to turn on Always SSL:A pop-up error message that says 'Oops.
-No valid bindings exist for this domain'.
+If not, you will see an error message, and you will not be able to turn on Always SSL:The 'Oops, no valid bindings exist for this domain!' error message for the Primary SSL field.

 Redirect Domains

-• This table will indicate the status of any redirects set up on your site:The Redirect Domains section with three invalid and one valid SSL bindings.
+• This table will indicate the status of any redirects set up on your site:The table of Redirect Domains in the Mixed Content Report showing Valid SSL Binding for each domain.

 • If your site has multiple domains (such as a Department Header Package), each of these domains will need a valid SSL binding.
 Otherwise, any HTTP traffic to a domain without a valid binding will be redirected to the Primary SSL domain.
 Domains without SSL bindings will be highlighted in red.
 You may still choose to turn on Always SSL, but it's important to be aware that this effectively disables HTTP traffic for any domain highlighted in red.